 Poker solvers are powerful computers running a huge number of simulations to come up with game theory optimal (GTO) solutions.
 In Pot Limit Omaha, MonkerSolver is the leading solver, used by many poker professionals to improve their game.

 In our free MonkerSolver Tutorials course, we teach you everything you need to know about installing, setting up, and running your own sims with MonkerSolver.
-If you’d like to buy PLO sims, check out the PLO Mastermind Sims Pack.

 A lot of time and computer power is needed to run simulations on MonkerSolver, and the results need to be interpreted the right way to raise your game to a higher level.

 That’s why we created the PLO Mastermind and our 4-Card PLO and 5-Card PLO memberships.
 Our coaches basically show you the key takeaways we get from spending time or money on PLO solvers.
 And with our PLO Trainers, you’re able to access our 195,000+ presolved sims library.

 You’ll also see us using the PLO Range Explorer, our Windows-only software with advanced features, which allows you to browse solver ranges, analyze custom subranges and strength buckets, and quiz yourself both preflop and postflop.

 If you’re interested in a quick and simple hand vs. hand or hand vs. range match-up, there are poker tools such as ProPokerTools, where you can easily run simulations for Hold’em, 4- and 5-card PLO, as well as other variants.

 Another tool is PokerJuice.
 It offers many options such as replay, multi-way analysis on when to stack off, how ranges interact, the impact of card removal, and the game builder, which lets you create a game or edit an existing one.